-2.1.
-PRINCIPLES, SHAREHOLDERS' 2.2.
-AND SHARE OWNERSHIP MEETINGS, CORPORATE OFFICERS, 2.2.1.
-Compensation of the executive corporate officer and directors 79 EXECUTIVES, EMPLOYEES, INFORMATION REQUIRED BY ARTICLE L. 225-37-5 OF THE FRENCH COMMERCIAL CODE 2.2.2.
-Compensation of executive committee members other than the chairman and Chief Executive Officer 100 2.1.1.
-Corporate governance principles 46 2.2.3.
-Stock options and performance 102 2.1.2.
-Shareholders' meetings 46 shares 2.1.3.
-Board of directors 46 2.2.4.
-Summary of transactions in securities by persons discharging 116 2.1.4.
-Board of directors' committees 71 managerial responsibilities and 2.1.5.
-Corporate officers and their powers 76 persons closely associated pursuant to article L. 621-18-2 of the French 2.1.6.
-Executive committee 77 Monetary and Financial Code 2.1.7.
-Number of employees 78 2.1.8.
-Information required by article L. 225-37-5 of the French 78 2.3.
-MAJOR SHAREHOLDERS AND RELATED PARTY TRANSACTIONS 117 Commercial Code 2.3.1.
+2.2.
+EXECUTIVE COMPENSATION AND SHARE OWNERSHIP 79 2.2.1.
+Compensation of the executive corporate officer and directors 79 2.2.2.
+Compensation of executive committee members other than the chairman and Chief Executive Officer 100 2.2.3.
+Stock options and performance shares 102 2.2.4.
+Summary of transactions in securities by persons discharging managerial responsibilities and persons closely associated pursuant to article L. 621-18-2 of the French Monetary and Financial Code 116 2.3.
+MAJOR SHAREHOLDERS AND RELATED PARTY TRANSACTIONS 117 2.3.1.
 Capital ownership 117 2.3.2.
 Related party transactions and agreements 126 2.3.3.
 Special report of the statutory auditors on related party agreements and commitments 127 2.4.
-AUDIT REPORT ON THE CORPORATE GOVERNANCE 127
+AUDIT REPORT ON THE CORPORATE GOVERNANCE REPORT 127